interactive-learning-systems/web-public/README.md

 Most general settings and data like site name, colors, address, etc. can be configured and changed right in the main config file: `/_config.yml`
-The content of the Home page can be changed here: `/home.html` The content of the About page can be changed here: `/about.html` The content of the Portfolio page can be changed here:`/portfolio.html` The content of the Contact page can be changed here:`/contact.html`
+The content of the Home page can be changed here: `/home.html` The content of the About page can be changed here: `/about.html` The content of the Products page can be changed here:`/products.html` The content of the Contact page can be changed here:`/contact.html`
 ####Add content
 Delete the demo content and publish your own content.